dongjs/dongjs.github.io/_articles/literary-history/drafts/parley-disability.md

 *To be followed by "Was Peter Parley Disabled?
 Part 2: Characterizing the Attention of the Young."*

 The most popular children’s book character in nineteenth-century America, Samuel Griswold Goodrich’s Peter Parley, sprang to life from ongoing innovations in geographical education.
 Illustrated readers like William Channing Woodbridge’s *Rudiments of Geography* (1821), the intellectual and visual basis for the first Parley book, *Tales about America* (1826), had in turn been shaped by the encounter between a class of progressive educator-authors and students with disability.
-In 1830s Boston, Goodrich (1793-1860), Woodbridge (1794-1845), and Woodbridge's mentee William Andrus Alcott (1798-1859) carried out a conversation in print that ranged
+In 1830s Boston, Goodrich (1793-1860), Woodbridge (1794-1845), and William Andrus Alcott (1798-1859) carried out a conversation in print that ranged

 Through reviews, notices, and illustrations, they kept current with goings on at...